Fehmi Lladrovci: Imprisonment and early activities

 In September 1985, due to his underground political activities, Lladrovci was arrested by Serbian security forces and sentenced to 10 years in prison, serving time in various prisons in Kosovo in Pristina or Gjilan and later in notorious political prisons like Lepoglava prison and Stara Gradiška prison in Croatia.
 He was released early in 1991 following a Croatian amnesty for political prisoners, just as the Yugoslav People's Army entered the Croatian conflict.
 Lladrovci, together with Jashar Prenku from Dobrashec and Mehmet Uka from Gradica, along with many other Albanians, joined Croatian forces, participating in numerous battles.

-In 1993, Lladrovci moved to Munich,Germany where he became an active member of the Albanian diaspora.
+In 1993, Lladrovci moved to Munich, Germany where he became an active member of the Albanian diaspora.
 During this time, he emerged as a key figure within the early leadership of the KLA.
 He also served as the head of the LPK branch in Germany, contributing to the political and military efforts of the Kosovo Liberation Army.

 First engagements in the KLA

-On May 6, 1997, Fehmi Lladrovci was with his wife Xhevë and several fellow combatants, including Luan Haradinaj, Ramush Haradinaj and Ali Ahmeti when they were ambushed by Serbian border forces, resulting to the fierce Battle of Qafë Prush.
+On May 6, 1997, Lladrovci was with his wife Xhevë and several fellow combatants, including Luan Haradinaj, Ramush Haradinaj and Ali Ahmeti when they were ambushed by Serbian border forces, resulting to the fierce Battle of Qafë Prush.
 Luan Haradinaj was killed in the skirmish, while Lladrovci and others sustained minor injuries.

 On March 11, 1998, just days after the Prekaz massacre, Lladrovci, alongside his wife and other key figures like Bekim Berisha and Ismet Jashari, successfully infiltrated Kosovo to join the ongoing resistance efforts.
 At this time, the Drenica region was heavily shelled by Serbian forces.